 The symptoms caused by temporal lobe lesions are usually much less obvious than when other parts of the brain are affected.
 For example, many strokes will cause muscle weakness (paralysis), often affecting one side of the body.
 However, the symptoms caused by a stroke affecting the temporal lobe will be much less obvious.

-A lesion in the temporal lobe may cause various symptoms which may not be noticed by other people.
+A temporal lobe lesion may cause various symptoms which may not be noticed by other people.
 These symptoms may include forgetfulness, problems with speech and language (especially understanding what is being said by others) and problems with vision.
 Temporal lobe lesions may also cause fits (seizures).

-The symptoms will depend on the underlying cause of the temporal lobe lesion.
+The symptoms you experience will depend on what is causing the problem in the temporal lobe.
 A stroke will usually cause a sudden onset of symptoms but a brain tumour will often cause a slow onset and progression of symptoms.
 The symptoms will also depend on whether only the temporal lobe is affected or whether other parts of the brain are also affected by the underlying condition.

 Temporal lobe epilepsy